 This page is completely printer friendly.
-If you want me to create a tailored CV, I can do that in a whim.
+If you want me to create a tailored CV (as some people have asked for), I can do that in a whim.

 Mr Jamie Bonnar Balfour